outsbook/CanvasEditor/README.md

 A Canvas/Image Editor library with easy support for canvas/image editing using paints, drawable sticker, and text sticker in Android.
 The lib source code writeen using Kotlin language.

 ## Getting Started
-To include the library just simply add the dependencies
+To include the library in your project just simply add the dependencies.
+Choose one from Gradle, and Maven
 #### Gradle
 ```groovy
 implementation 'com.outsbook.libs:canvaseditor:1.0.0'